Civil justice and tort law

 This module covers a range of topics relating to the operation of the civil law system in England and Wales, and it also covers the substantive law subject of tort law.

 You’ll also be introduced to a range of case law and legislation in the dynamic and constantly growing area of tort law.
-You’ll learn about a range of torts, such as negligence, which forms the basis of a lot of litigation including, for example, relating to car accidents and personal injury claims.
+You’ll learn about a range of torts, such as negligence, which forms the basis of a lot of litigation including claims relating to car accidents, accidents at work and other personal injury claims.
 The torts of nuisance and defamation will also be covered.
 Alternative approaches to tortious liability drawn from different jurisdictions from across the world will also be explored.

 Through the module you'll be given the opportunity to engage with problem solving scenarios to test your ability to apply case law and legislation to a range of issues and aid the development of your skills as a lawyer.
 You will also be given the opportunity to critically engage with legal arguments through analysis of academic materials and reflect on improvements which can be made to the existing law.

-You'll develop several skills when undertaking this module, such as in communication, research, information technology, self-reflection, and critical analysis.
+You'll develop a range of skills when undertaking this module, such as in communication, research, information technology, self-reflection, and critical analysis.
 In engaging with this module, you will have the opportunity to develop skills germane to a career as a legal professional.
-These skills are transferable to several contexts for a new prospective career, or in your current employment in business, local and national government, education, charitable and non-governmental organisations, or other public facing and regulatory roles.
+These skills are transferable to many contexts for a new prospective career, or in your current employment in business, local and national government, education, charitable and non-governmental organisations, or other public facing and regulatory roles.

 OU level 1 modules provide core subject knowledge and study skills needed for higher education and distance learning.
 It will give you the foundation knowledge and study skills to study law at a more advanced level (OU levels 2 and 3).
 By the end of your OU level 1 studies you will be expected to be working at the level required of first-year undergraduate students.